Stalking Lawyer Near Me Orlando FL

 What is stalking?

 Stalking doesn’t always have to be watching an individual with binoculars or following them during their errands.
 It can be done virtually as well.
 Examples of stalking actions could be unwanted phone calls, messaging them on social media, leaving messages or objects, or appearing at regular hangout spots of the individual.
 If there is unwanted communication or attempt of communication then it can be seen as stalking.
-Stalking is not a one time thing.
-There has to be multiple points in time where the individual has harassed, attempted to communicate, or any kind of behavior to make the victim feel distressed.
+Stalking is not a one-time thing.
+There have to be multiple points in time where the individual has harassed, attempted to communicate, or any kind of behavior to make the victim feel distressed.

 Cyberstalking